TerryV8/click-count/README.md

 ---

-# 2. My best solution: A Front JavaEE GlashFish Web-App running on a Kubernetes cluster with a Redis Architecture on AWS cloud provider
+# 2. My best solution: A Load Balancing Front JavaEE GlashFish Web-App running on a Kubernetes cluster with a Redis Architecture on AWS cloud provider

 Let me summarize what I have successfully managed to deliver:
 ## As a architecture: